derpoho/grunt-raygun-sourcemaps/README.md

 DefaultValue: `{}`
 Required: `Optional`

-This callback function sends you the relative path to every `*.map*`file it detects, you can modify this path and return a news one for every file.
+This callback function sends you the relative path to every `*.map*` file it detects, you can modify this path and return a news one for every file.
 Useful if your local folder structure differs from your server's structure.

 ### Usage Examples

 #### Default Options
-In this example, the Plugin will take all files ending with `*.map`within the provided directory, cycle them through the `prepareUrlParams`function and upload them to Raygun.io.
+In this example, the Plugin will take all files ending with `*.map` within the provided directory, cycle them through the `prepareUrlParams` function and upload them to Raygun.io.
-The `prepareUrlParams`Function is nice when your real reachable folder structure is different than your local structure.
+The `prepareUrlParams` function is nice when your real reachable folder structure is different than your local structure.
 You can use replace or any other string stuff to change the final path in the url to any uploaded file.
-If you are unsure what this function does with your paths, just set `test_run`to `true`.
+If you are unsure what this function does with your paths, just set `test_run` to `true`.
 With this option no files will be uploaded, they are just gonna be displayed ion your terminal to check all the urls.

 ```js
 grunt.initConfig({